apache/predictionio/docs/manual/source/datacollection/eventapi.html.md

   </div>
 </div>

-The following shows how one can create an event involving two entities (with `targetEntity`).
+For example, the following shows how one can create an event involving two entities (with `targetEntity`).

 <div class="tabs">